scalabli/quo/docs/parameters.rst

 .. currentmodule:: quo

-quo supports two types of parameters for scripts: apps and arguments.
+quo supports two types of parameters for scripts: apps and args.
-There is generally some confusion among authors of command line scripts of when to use which, so here is a quick overview of the differences.
-As its name indicates, an option is optional.
-While arguments can be optional within reason, they are much more restricted in how optional they can be.
+ An app is optional, while args can be optional within reason, they are much more restricted in how optional they can be.

-To help you decide between apps and arguments, the recommendation is to use arguments exclusively for things like going to subcommands or input filenames / URLs, and have everything else be an option instead.
+Args should be exclusively used for things like going to subcommands or input filenames / URLs, and have everything else be an option instead.

 Differences